micronucleus/micronucleus/Readme.txt

       USB functionality itself.
 • v2.02 August 3rd, 2015
     - Fixes timing bug with Windows 10 USB drivers.
-Some Win 10 drivers reduce the delay between reset and the first data packet to 20 µs.
-This led to an issue with osccalASM.S, which did not terminate correctly.
+Some Win 10 drivers reduce the delay between reset and the first data packet to 20 ms. This led to an issue with osccalASM.S, which did not terminate correctly.